-China’s Blue Sky War: an effort to control air pollution
+China’s Blue Sky War: controlling air pollution

 China’s air pollution challenge continues to draw public attention.
 In response, China is making efforts to reduce and prevent pollutionparticularly related to VOCsWhat does this mean for your international company?